How to get a rental with no rental history

 Pay more upfront

 Landlords typically want to lower their risk with every tenant.
 Paying several months of rent upfront could show them you’re serious about paying rent on time.
-You could even save enough money to cover 3 to 6 months of rent.
-Paying for 3 to 6 months of rent upfront gives you time to reaccumulate funds before the next payment.
+You could save enough money to cover 3 to 6 months of rent.
+Paying for 3 to 6 months of rent upfront allows you to accumulate more funds before the next payment.

 Sign Up